Super Sábados

-Super Sábados (Super Saturdays) was a TV game and variety show of Telemundo Puerto Rico, which aired from 1984 to 1991.
-From 1987 to 1989, was also broadcast by Telemundo Network in the United States.
+Super Sábados (Super Saturdays) is a game and variety show which aired on Telemundo Puerto Rico from 1984 to 1991.
+From 1987 to 1989, it was also broadcast by the Telemundo network in the United States.
 In many cities, it competed with the Univision game show "Sabado Gigante".

-The program was created by the Argentine producers Oscar and Carlos Sacco, who were father and son.
+The program was created by the Argentine father-and-son producers Oscar and Carlos Sacco.
 This show was five hours and was on every Saturday night.
-It hold first place in ratings for many years.
-It had many hosts through the years like, Johanna Rosaly, Luis Antonio Cosme, Dagmar Rivera, Rosita Velazquez, Eddie Miró, Rolando Barral and sometimes Otilio Warrington also known as Bizcocho.
+It held first place in ratings for many years.
+It had many hosts through the years like Johanna Rosaly, Luis Antonio Cosme, Dagmar Rivera, Rosita Velazquez, Eddie Miró, Rolando Barral and sometimes Otilio Warrington, who was also known as Bizcocho.